Poomon001/Open-AI-App/README.md

-# Fun with AI - Spotify summer 2022
+# Fun with AI - Shopify summer 2022

 This a short-term project that utilzes openAI API to build a React web application.
 This app allows users to input any prompt and output a response story about it.